 I am not even close to being the antique collector that my wife Marcela is.
 The real benefit of stopping in all these great little towns across Florida is that I’m able to eat from these excellent small Mom & Pop restaurants.

 Mutt’s on 13th uses fresh ground beef, and as you can see, a nice little crust was on the burger patty.
-They didn’t cut corners on the bacon either as it was also delicious.
+Of course, they didn’t cut corners on the bacon either, as it was also delicious.

 So if you find yourself in O-town on vacation, drive over to St. Cloud and eat from Mutt’s on 13th AND Philly Steak & Sub.
-This double feature is on my comfort food agenda for next time.
+This double feature is on my comfort food plan for next time.